 Types of Direct Loans

-A subsidized loan is for students who demonstrate a financial need which is determined by federal regulations.
-These loans charge no interest while you are in school as at least a half-time student (taking 6 units), during your grace period, and during your deferment periods Interest begins to accrue once you enter repayment.
+A Federal Subsidized Direct Loan is for students who demonstrate financial need, which is determined by federal regulations.
+These loans do not accrue interest while you are in school as at least a half-time student (6 units or more), during your grace period, and during your deferment periods.
+Interest begins to accrue once you enter repayment.

-Direct Unsubsidized loans are not based on financial need.
+Federal Unsubsidized Direct Loans are not based on financial need.
 The interest begins to accrue after your first disbursement.
-Interest is charged during all time periods including the time you are at school and during grace periods and deferment periods.
+Interest accrues during all time periods including the time you are at school, grace periods, and deferment periods.

 Loan Amounts